Glitzyken/glitzyken/README.md

 - 🌱 I’m currently learning Flutter
 - 💬 Ask me about anything Javascript
 - 📫 How to reach me: @glitzyken17 [Twitter]
-- ⚡ Fun fact: I got beaten in chess 4 times in one day. 😄
+- ⚡ Fun fact: Sometimes I sing. 😄

 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->